-How to Build a Concrete Bathroom Countertop
+How to Paint a Bathroom Countertop

 Measure the current countertop that will be replaced or the vanity edge that the counter will rest on and cut the bamboo sheet to those dimensions.